-Proposals and business desired to be brought by shareholders at Company shareholder meetings (other than director nominations) must be submitted in writing to the Company not less than 90 days prior, nor more than 120 days prior to the one-year anniversary of the preceding year's annual shareholder meeting or 10 days after public disclosure of any special meeting of shareholders.
-As more thoroughly stated in our Bylaws, the notice must provide information regarding the nature of the proposed business, the shareholder and its Company stock ownership, certain relationships and arrangements involving the shareholder and other parties, and certain arrangements involving the shareholder and the Company's stock, among other things.
-The shareholder must also make certain representations, including updating the information provided in the notice and other matters.
+Proposals and business desired to be brought by shareholders at Company shareholder meetings (other than director nominations) must be delivered to, or mailed and received at, the Company's principal executive offices, in writing to the Company not less than 90 days prior, nor more than 120 days prior to the one-year anniversary of the preceding year's annual shareholder meeting, and otherwise comply with the information and procedural requirements set forth in our Bylaws.

-Therefore, in order for a shareholder to nominate a candidate for director or raise another matter at the 2020 Annual Meeting of Shareholders, the Company must have received proper notice of the nomination or the other matter no earlier than the close of business on January 3, 2020, nor any later than February 3, 2020.
+Therefore, in order for a shareholder to nominate a candidate for Director or raise another matter at the 2021 Annual Meeting of Shareholders, the Company must have received proper notice of the nomination or the other matter no earlier than the close of business on January 7, 2021, nor any later than February 6, 2021.

-These descriptions are summaries only, and for the complete provisions, shareholders should refer to the Company's Bylaws, which were filed with the SEC on Form 8-K on May 8, 2018.
+These descriptions are summaries only, and for the complete provisions, shareholders should refer to the Company's Bylaws.